 “Regulatory Oversight Committee” means the committee of the Board constituted in accordance with Rule 207.

-“Reporting Counterparty” has the meaning ascribed to it by CFTC Regulation § 45.1, or any successor regulation thereto.

-“Reporting Party” has the meaning ascribed to it by CFTC Regulation § 43.2, or any successor regulation thereto.
+“Reporting Entity” means a Reporting Counterparty, as defined in CFTC Regulation § 45.1, and/or a Reporting Party, as defined in CFTC Regulation § 43.2.

 “Request For Quote Trading System” or “RFQ Trading System” is defined in Rule 703.